CoreyCole/ik-capstone/executive-summary.md

 For the prototype, we'll use the Amazon Berkeley Objects (ABO) dataset as an analog, with product listings as an analog for insurance policies.
 We will extend the dataset to create a synthetic hierarchy code analog that our system will predict.

-### 2. Clustering-Based Hierarchy Generation
+### 2. Clustering-Based Hierarchy Code Generation

-We'll implement a structured, hierarchical clustering approach:
+Since we are adapting the ABO dataset as an analog for policy -> hierarchy mappings, we generate a synthetic hierarchy code column based on the ABO product attributes.

 1. **Embedding Creation**:

-   - Generate embeddings that capture semantic relationships between policies
+   - Generate embeddings that capture semantics of product listings
-   - Combine text embeddings (60%), categorical features (30%), and numerical features (10%)
+   - Combine text embeddings, categorical features, and numerical features

 2. **Hierarchical Agglomerative Clustering**: